How Candy Crush Mastered Game Development & Monetization

 Candy Crush puts fun first, monetization second.
 King prioritized entertainment, knowing that higher engagement naturally leads to better revenue.
 The result?
 A game players love to return to — and are happy to spend on.

 The game uses AI to adjust difficulty levels based on player performance and feedback.
-Instead of disrupting the flow with ads, King delays them and shows them only to players who are already invested in the game.
+King avoids interrupting gameplay with ads.
+Instead, ads appear later and only for players already invested in the game.

 Evolving Gameplay